-(1) This website uses Google Analytics, a web analysis service provided by Google Inc. (“Google”).
-It is used on the basis of Art.
-6 Para.
-1 S. 1 lit. f.
-DSGVO.
+(1) This website uses Google Analytics, a web analytics service provided by Google, Inc. (“Google”).
+The use is made on the basis of Art.
+6 para.
+1 p.
+1 lit. f.
+GDPR.
 Google Analytics uses “cookies”, which are text files placed on your computer, to help the website analyze how users use the site.
 The information generated by the cookie about your use of the website such as

 – Browser type/version,

 – Host name of the accessing computer (IP address),

 are usually transferred to a Google server in the USA and stored there.
 The IP address transmitted by your browser as part of Google Analytics is not merged with other data from Google.
 We have also added the code “anonymizeIP” to Google Analytics on this website.
 This guarantees the masking of your IP address so that all data is collected anonymously.
 Only in exceptional cases is the full IP address transmitted to a Google server in the USA and shortened there.

 (2) For the exceptional cases where personal data is transferred to the US, Google has submitted to the EU-US Privacy Shield – https://www.privacyshield.gov/EU-US-Framework.